google/rust-design-faq/src/apis.md

 simply stop them.
 It is the responsibility of the caller to use things safely.

-> if the library has `Arc` or `Rc` in the APIs, it may be making choices about
+> If the library has `Arc` or `Rc` in the APIs, it may be making choices about
-> how you should instantiate stuff, and that’s rude. - AF.
+> how you should instantiate stuff, and that’s rude. - AF

 There's a reasonable chance that your API can be used in parallel threads by virtue of `Send` and `Sync` being automatically derived.
 But - you should